-If a python project takes 1 man-year, then the number of python features used would be 2 man-weeks, because python is an easy-learning language.
+If a python project takes 1 man-year, then the number of python features used would take 2 man-weeks of learning, because python is an easy-learning language.
 In such a project you probably won’t need fancy features like threading, decorators… Most of the work would be mundane.

 After the initial weeks of exciting learning curve, you may feel bored. (c# took me months/years).
 You may feel your peers are deepening their expertise in c++ or wpf …